 If you use WEB Configurator,

-- 1. From the Web Configurator main menu, Wireless LA N -> Local User Database - 2.
+- 1. From the Web Configurator main menu, Network -> Wireless LA N -> Local User Database - 2.
 Select one of the profile and check Active check box - 3.
-Input the User ID, Password and confirm the Password, then click Apply to save the profile.
+Input the User Name and Password then click Apply to save the profile.